pbatard/Fido/README.md

    architecture as the one from the current system.
 - `GetUrl`: By default, the script attempts to automatically launch the download.
 But when using the `-GetUrl` switch, the script only displays the download URL, which can then be piped into another command or into a file.
-- `DisableProgress`: Disable progress report.
-This may speed up downloads when using the command line.

 Examples of a commandline download: